cwimpy/academic-kickstart/content/assignment/_index.md

 ## Submitting Assignments

  **All assignments that require document submission must have filenames that follow this convention: `your last name_assignment#.file extension`.** As an example for myself and assignment one, I would do the following: `wimpy_assignment1.pdf`.
 Failure to follow this convention will be met first with a warning, second with ten points off, and finally a zero after the third time.
-All assignments are due via email to Dr. Wimpy on the Sunday before class at 11:59 p.m.
+All assignments are due via email to Dr. Wimpy on the Monday before class at 11:59 p.m.